 Two major side-effects of paclitaxel therapy are frequent hypersensitivity reactions and neuropathy.
 Standard paclitaxel contains Cremophor EL as a solvent, thus requiring premedication with high doses of antihistamines and corticosteroids, as well as prolonged infusion times.
-Albumin-bound or nab-paclitaxel was developed to overcome such limitations, and also to ensure more convenient drug administration and improve toxicity profiles.
+Albumin-bound or nab-paclitaxel was developed to overcome such limitations, ensure more convenient drug administration, and improved toxicity profiles.

-Early development of paclitaxel was hampered by the high incidence of major hypersensitivity reactions, which in some studies approached 30 percent.
-Initial observations pointed to the histamine and other vasoactive substances as culprits in the development of hypersensitivity reactions.
+The early development of paclitaxel was hampered by the high incidence of major hypersensitivity reactions which, in some studies, approached 30%.
+Initial observations pointed to the histamine and other vasoactive substances as culprits in the development of these hypersensitivity reactions.

-A majority of affected individuals presented with type 1 hypersensitivity reactions have primarily shown signs of dyspnea, urticaria and hypotension.
-Other common symptoms included chest or back pain, excess perspiration or sweating and pruritus.
+A majority of affected individuals who have presented with type 1 hypersensitivity reactions have primarily shown signs of dyspnea, urticaria, and hypotension.
+Other common symptoms included chest or back pain, excess perspiration or sweating, and pruritus.

-Paclitaxel is able to induce a peripheral neuropathy characterized by sensory symptoms such as paresthesia and numbness in a glove-and-stocking distribution.
-Symmetrical loss of sensations (proprioception, vibration, pinprick and temperature) is also frequently noted.
+Paclitaxel is able to induce peripheral neuropathy characterized by sensory symptoms such as paresthesia and numbness in a glove-and-stocking distribution.
+Symmetrical loss of sensations including proprioception, vibration, pinprick, and temperature, is also frequently noted.

-Symptoms usually occur between 24 and 72 hours upon treatment with higher doses of the drug (>250 mg per square meter), although they usually occur after multiple courses at conventional dosage protocols (< 200 mg per square meter).
-Severe neurotoxicity is quite rare when administering conventional doses – even in patients with prior exposure neurotoxic agents (such as cisplatin).
+Symptoms usually occur between 24 and 72 hours following paclitaxel treatment with higher doses of the drug (>250 mg per square meter), although they usually occur after multiple courses at conventional dosage protocols (< 200 mg per square meter).
+Severe neurotoxicity is quite rare when administering conventional doses, even in patients with prior exposure to neurotoxic agents such as cisplatin.
 When severe neurotoxicity ensues, it precludes further administration of high doses of the drug for up to 24 hours.

-Autonomic and motor dysfunction can also represent a problem of paclitaxel therapy, namely in patients with preexisting neuropathies caused by alcoholism, diabetes mellitus and other pathological conditions.
-Optic nerve can be affected as well, denoted by scintillating scotoma.
+Autonomic and motor dysfunction can also represent a problem of paclitaxel therapy, namely in patients with preexisting neuropathies caused by alcoholism, diabetes mellitus, and other pathological conditions.
+The optic nerve can be affected as well, denoted by scintillating scotoma.
 When it comes to nab-paclitaxel-induced sensory neuropathy, prior history of chemotherapy and dosing schedule are important factors in the development of the disorder.

 Other common side-effects

-One of the principal toxic effects of paclitaxel is a non-cumulative neutropenia (abnormally low count of neutrophils), suggesting that immature hematopoietic cells are not irreversibly damaged.
-The drug can also reduce the number of erythrocytes resulting in anemia, as well as thrombocytes which can result in bruising and bleeding.
+One of the principal toxic effects of paclitaxel is non-cumulative neutropenia, which is an abnormally low count of neutrophils, suggesting that immature hematopoietic cells are not irreversibly damaged.
+The drug can also reduce the number of erythrocytes, resulting in anemia, as well as thrombocytes, which can result in bruising and bleeding.

 Normal cardiac rhythm can be disturbed, and the most common manifestation is transient asymptomatic bradycardia.
-Albeit rare, various arrhythmias, ventricular tachycardia, cardiac ischemia and myocardial infarction have also been noted.
-Cardiac monitoring is thus advisable for patients with ventricular dysfunction and those who may not be able to fully tolerate the drug's potential bradyarrhythmia.
+Albeit rare, various arrhythmias, ventricular tachycardia, cardiac ischemia, and myocardial infarctions have also been noted.
+Cardiac monitoring is therefore advisable for patients with ventricular dysfunction and those who may not be able to fully tolerate the drug's potential bradyarrhythmia.

 Gastrointestinal effects such as diarrhea and vomiting are also frequent, particularly upon administration of higher doses.
 Such conditions necessitate at least two liters of fluids every day.
 Patients with leukemia are especially prone to mucositis and breakdown of the mucosal barrier.

-Akin to the effect of other chemotherapeutic agents, eyelashes, eyebrows and other body hair is often temporarily lost.
-The process usually starts after first or second cycle of chemotherapy.
-Inflammation at the injection site (along the course of the vein) and in areas where the drug leaves the blood vessel may rarely occur, as well as the consequent inflammatory skin reactions.
+Akin to the effect of other chemotherapeutic agents, eyelashes, eyebrows, and other body hair is often temporarily lost.
+The process usually starts after the first or second cycle of chemotherapy.
+Inflammation at the injection site along the course of the vein and in areas where the drug leaves the blood vessel may rarely occur, as well as the consequent inflammatory skin reactions.